Talcum Powder and Mesothelioma

 For example, a 2014 study found asbestos fibers in the lungs of a woman who used talcum powder and died of mesothelioma.

-A 2002 study found several talc miners and millers in New York state developed mesothelioma.
+A 2002 study found that several talc miners and millers in New York state developed mesothelioma.

 Another 2017 study in the journal Inhalation Toxicology found no asbestos in cosmetic talc.